 There are many different designs of duct systems, such as attic systems and underground systems, but the theory of cleaning these systems is the same.
 You may not be able to access all parts of these systems (for example, underground ducts), but you can make a difference in your air quality by cleaning the parts of the system that you can reach.

-Things You Need to Clean Your Air Ducts
+What You Need to Clean Your Air Ducts

-- Furnace Filter.
-You will definitely need a new furnace filter at the end of the job.
+- Furnace Filter: You will definitely need a new furnace filter at the end of the job.
 Make sure you choose the right filter option for you.

-- Vacuum.
-A household-type vacuum with a decent hose attached will work, but a heavier-duty "Shop Vac" unit is better, if available.
+- Vacuum: A household-type vacuum with a decent hose attached will work, but a heavier-duty "Shop Vac" unit is better, if available.

-- Brush.
-Something closely resembling a toilet brush will work best, but a stiff-bristle paintbrush or something similar will do.
+- Brush: Something closely resembling a toilet brush will work best, but a stiff-bristle paintbrush or something similar will do.

-- Screwdriver or Hex Driver.
-Your registers are likely held in place by some kind of fasteners.
+- Screwdriver or Hex Driver: Your registers are likely held in place by some kind of fasteners.
 You will need to use whatever tool fits the fasteners, usually a Phillips screwdriver or 1/4" hex driver.

-- Paper Towels.
-Unless you want to do a lot of dusting and sweeping right after you clean your ducts, you will find these useful to cover some registers while you clean others.
+- Paper Towels: Unless you want to do a lot of dusting and sweeping right after you clean your ducts, you will find these useful to cover some registers while you clean others.

-Step-By-Step Duct Cleaning
+Step-by-Step Duct Cleaning

 1. Cover supply registers.
 Start by covering up your supply air registers (openings that supply heated air to the rooms) with paper towels.
 You do this to keep dislodged dust from drifting into the rooms as you work.
 Simply lift the register, wrap the paper towel over the top of it, and replace it.